mablack/cordova-diagnostic-plugin/README.md

 ## Android and iOS

+### permissionStatus constants

+Both Android and iOS define constants for requesting and reporting the various permission states.
+These are defined under `cordova.plugins.diagnostic.permissionStatus` and used by various methods on Android and iOS when requesting or checking permissions.

+#### Android

+The following permission states are defined for Android:

+- `permissionStatus.NOT_REQUESTED` - App has not yet requested access to this permission.
+App can request permission and user will be prompted to allow/deny.
+- `permissionStatus.GRANTED` - User granted access to this permission, the device is running Android 5.x or below, or the app is built with API 22 or below.
+- `permissionStatus.DENIED` - User denied access to this permission (without checking "Never Ask Again" box).
+App can request permission again and user will be prompted again to allow/deny again.
+- `permissionStatus.DENIED_ALWAYS` - User denied access to this permission and checked "Never Ask Again" box.
+App can never ask for permission again.
+The only way around this is to instruct the user to manually change the permission on the app permissions settings page.

+#### iOS

+The following permission states are defined for iOS:

+- `permissionStatus.NOT_REQUESTED` - App has not yet requested access to this permission.
+App can request permission and user will be prompted to allow/deny.
+- `permissionStatus.DENIED` - User denied access to this permission.
+App can never ask for permission again.
+The only way around this is to instruct the user to manually change the permission in the Settings app.
+- `permissionStatus.GRANTED` - User granted access to this permission.
+For location permission, this indicates the user has granted access to the permission "always" (when app is both in foreground and background).
+- `permissionStatus.GRANTED_WHEN_IN_USE` - Used only for location permission.
+Indicates the user has granted access to the permission "when in use" (only when the app is in the foreground).

 ### isLocationAuthorized()

 Checks if the application is authorized to use location.

+Notes for Android:

-Note for Android: this is intended for Android 6 / API 23 and above.
+- This is intended for Android 6 / API 23 and above.
 Calling on Android 5 / API 22 and below will always return GRANTED status as permissions are already granted at installation time.

-    cordova.plugins.diagnostic.isLocationAuthorized(successCallback, errorCallback);
+    `cordova.plugins.diagnostic.isLocationAuthorized(successCallback, errorCallback);`

 #### Parameters